 The Startup Loans scheme is a state-backed initiative offering favourable rates to businesses less than two years old.
 Founders can borrow between £500 and £25,000 over a repayment term of up to 5 years, at a fixed interest rate of 6%.

 Applying for a Startup Loan is free.
 All you need to do is complete a relatively simple online form and submit a business plan and cash flow statements.
 However, if you need a little extra guidance, the Startup Loans’ website has a library of helpful resources for preparing these documents.

 Depending on how much startup capital you have, a Startup Loan can be a valuable source of relatively inexpensive debt financing.
 The rates are much more generous than those offered by high street banks and other private lenders.
 And unlike many traditional financial institutions, Startup Loans actually lend riskier startups money.

-GrantTree’s Advance Funding service combines all the benefits of government funding - generosity, accessibility, equity protection - with the speed of debt funding.
+GrantTree’s Advance Funding services combine all the benefits of government funding – generosity, accessibility, equity protection – with the speed of debt financing.

 Peer-to-peer lending is where companies source debt financing from a network of small lenders via an online platform like Funding Circle.

 Sometimes referred to as debt crowdfunding, P2P lending carries all the same risks as regular corporate debt.
 But by swapping established institutions for a collection of smaller lenders and expensive go-betweens for an automated platform, peer-to-peer lending can make debt financing cheaper and more accessible for your startup.

 Convertible loans are a type of short-term debt that converts into equity at a later date.